GreatNerve/Mars_Image/README.md

 # Mars_Image
-# Thos project use api of nasa to get image capture by mars rover presnt on mast on selected with the sol it was capture
+# Thos project use api of nasa to get image capture by mars rover presnt on mast on selected with the sol it was capture.
 # Dowload [ALL IN ONE.html] to run in local system, system must be conneted with interet.
 # Must select redirect if no image is available on that date.